lewisdiamond/stromjs/README.md

 ## last(readable)
-Return a `Promise` resolving to the last streamed chunk of the given readable stream, after it has ended
+Returns a `Promise` resolving to the last streamed chunk of the given readable stream, after it has ended

 | Param | Type | Description |